3-shake/alert-menta/README.md

 ### 5. Monitoring alerts or user reports are received on Issues
 For the method to bring monitoring alerts to Issues, please see [this repository](https://github.com/kechigon/alert-menta-lab/tree/main).
 ### 6. Execute alert-menta
 Execute commands on the Issue.
 Run commands with a backslash at the beginning (e.g., `/describe`).
-For the `ask` command, leave a space and enter the question (e.g., `/ask What about the Next Action?`). alert-menta includes the text of the Issue in the prompt and sends it to the LLM, then posts the response as a comment on the Issue.
+For the `ask` command, leave a space and enter the question (e.g., `/ask What about the Next Action?`).
+Alert-menta includes the text of the Issue in the prompt and sends it to the LLM, then posts the response as a comment on the Issue.

 ## Configuration
 ### .alert-menta.user.yaml